antronerds/r2-tutorials/docs/Using_Signatures.md

     in box 2.
 2. In Box 3, select the "Relate two tracks" module and click next.
 3. In the next screen select in the pull down menu at X-track , adrn_score (#) and at Y-track the mes_score (#) and click next.
-Now a XY-plot is generated representing the correlation of the two signature scores.
+In case a YY-plot has been generated , adapt tge plot to a XY-plot in the gear box.
+The XY-plot is representing the correlation of the two signature scores.
 However, a clear significant correlation between the two signatures is shown.
 The biological relevance is less prominent so far.